Hours & Contact

 - Iron County(This is where the link from the “News and Events” page should take the reader): In response to the proposed listing of the sage-grouse under the Endangered Species Act, Iron County has prepared a draft Greater Sage-grouse Resource Management Plan that is currently open for public comment.
 This plan will be considered for amended into the Iron County General Plan by the County Commissioners after review by the public and by the Iron County Planning Commission.

-To review and make comment on the document click here.
+To review and make comments on the document click here.
 Send comments either by mail or email to Mike Worthen, IC Natural Resource Specialist.
-Contact information is listed below.
+Contact information is listed at the top of this page.

 Zephyr Power Transmission Project: A proposed power transmission line from Wyoming to Las Vegas, NV that will traverse through Iron County.
 An overview of the project and comment information can be found at: